Jaydeep-Yadav/Jaydeep-Portfolio/README.md

 💡 If you’re planning to host a Vite + React app with a custom domain, this setup is fast, free, and production-ready with HTTPS.

-## To auto-deploy a Vite React app to GitHub Pages on every commit using GitHub Actions:
+## Step 10.
+To auto-deploy a Vite React app to GitHub Pages on every commit using GitHub Actions:

 ### 1. Create GitHub Actions Workflow